Why Should Your Teen Continue to See a Children’s Dentist?

 - Increase clear speech.
 A misaligned bite and crooked teeth can impact the way your child speaks.
 If your teen’s oral issues negatively affect their ability to effectively communicate, the children’s dentist and orthodontist can help.

 Talk to the children’s dentist about your teen’s possible orthodontic issues.
-The dentist can review your teen’s facial and jaw development and make a recommendation for the next step.
+The dentist at Kids Choice Dental can review your teen’s facial and jaw development and make a recommendation for the next step.

 Does your teen need a checkup with a children’s dentist?
 Contact Kids Choice Dental/All About Kids Dental for more information.